adoeller/tc-GeoPhotoLister/README.md

 The launcher also accepts JPEG files and directories directly, including multiple command-line arguments.
 It is built as a Windows GUI application and does not open a console window.

+When Total Commander's `..` entry is selected, `%WL` is empty.
+Without `%Y`, Total Commander suppresses the entire parameter line when a list parameter is empty. `%Y` forces Total Commander to pass the empty list and the remaining arguments. `"/fallback=%P."` supplies the current panel directory in that case.
+The fallback is ignored when `%WL` contains selected files or directories.

 `GeoPhotoListerLauncher.exe` is the 64-bit launcher.
 `GeoPhotoListerLauncher32.exe` is also included for 32-bit environments.